Start time: 5:00 am

 - Please review ALL rules and regulations regarding Crew/Pacers

-The 100 mile race will consist of three separate loops (course is subject to change based on weather/course conditions):
+The 100-mile race will consist of three separate loops (course is subject to change based on weather/course conditions):

 - Loop 1 – 100k course